CCA-APCS-A-Remington-F23-P2/final-project-apcsa-team-4/README.md

 ## License

-Paint -- is licensed under the MIT License.
+paint -- is licensed under the MIT License.
 Feel free to use, modify, and share the program according to the terms of the license.

 Happy painting! 🎨